International Adoption Law

 There are three general processes for adopting a child across international boundaries, depending on your circumstances and the child's country of residence.
 One of the most important determinations of the international adoption process is whether the child's country of residence has signed on to the Hague Adoption Convention (the United States became a Hague nation in 2008):

-- Hague Process - If you're adopting a child residing in a country that is party to the Hague Adoption Convention, you'll use the "Hague process."
+- Hague Process - If you're adopting a child residing in a country that is a party to the Hague Adoption Convention, you'll use the "Hague process."
 Each member nation has a designated central authority (DOS in the United States) responsible for overseeing the process.

 - Orphan Process - If you're adopting a child from a "non-Hague" country, then you'll go through what's called the "orphan process."
 This process lacks many of the safeguards that a Hague adoption provides, such as preparation and verification of the child's medical records.